Heat From Air

 An exhaust air heat pump can deliver heat to a hot water cylinder.
 In many models, the hot water cylinder is built into the case of the EAHP, working as a fully integrated system; in others, the hot water cylinder will be separate.

-In both designs, the hot water cylinder will be fitted with an immersion heater to either top up the temperature or supply additional hot water if you run out.
+In both designs, the installer will fit the hot water cylinder with an immersion heater to either top up the temperature or supply additional hot water if you run out.

 Will installing an exhaust air heat pump save me money?